by Steven Gledhill for FREEdom from MEdom Project

 “It’s pretty clear that all the organisms living today, even the simplest ones, are removed from some initial life form by four billion years or so, so one has to imagine that the first forms of life would have been much, much simpler than anything that we see around us.
 But they must have had that fundamental property of being able to grow and reproduce and be subject to Darwinian evolution.

 “So it might be that the earliest things that actually fit that definition were little strands of nucleic acids.
 Not DNA yet—that’s a more sophisticated molecule—but something that could catalyze some chemical reactions, something that had the blueprint for its own reproduction.” —Andrew Knoll, Paleontologist, Professor of Biology at Harvard University

 Professor Knoll is certain about one thing.
-Even for this renowned paleontologist, evolutionary theories about the origins of how even the most primitive living organisms evolved into anything more than what they were is anything but certain.
+Even for this renowned paleontologist, evolutionary theories about how even the most primitive living organisms evolved into anything more than what they were is anything but certain.
 And what about these little strands of nucleic acids, molecular variations and bacteria?
 How and where did they originate?
-And whatever the answer is to that question… how and where did it originate?
-And for every response follows the same question… Where did they come from, and how did they advance on their own from what they were?
-Shouldn’t there be something more definitive to hang your hat on?
+And whatever the answer is to that question… how and where did it (the answer to the previous question) originate?
+And for every response follows the same question… Where did it (and they) come from, and how did it advance on their own from what it was?
+Shouldn’t there be something more definitive to hang your hat on than vague suppositions?

 “DNA is the center of all life, but it can’t be considered alive even though it has all the information required to make a living thing.
 DNA cannot reproduce by itself… We will never know with certainty how life did begin.” —David W. Deamer